Requirements for SWS Courses

-All faculty designing SWS course proposals and/or teaching SWS classes need to be familiar with the following SWS guidelines:
+All faculty designing SWS course proposals and/or teaching SWS classes need to be familiar with the following SWS course criteria:

 - Any course may qualify to be an SWS course.

-- SWS course enrollment is limited to 30.
+- SWS course enrollment should be limited to 30 students or less.

 - At least one third of the SWS grade will depend on the quality of a student's writing.